 Before the midterm exam, I will assign you one of the following commandments of media regulation.

 Using your assigned “commandment,” write a 1000-word summary of how it is relevant to the regulation of media industries.
 You will also present in class, for no more than ten minutes, on this commandment.
 Your presentation should be concise and illustrate the impact of regulation on a specific media industry.

 Using the media conglomerate I assigned you, write a 500-word summary of the conglomerate and its holdings.
 What major operations do they own in each of the various media industries?
 What products have you consumed from these various operations?
 Is there any philosophy behind their media operations (for example, why does Viacom own both MTV and Nickelodeon?)?

 You should consult these websites to see your conglomerates’ holdings:

-Like the midterm exam, the final exam is also an objective, in-class exam, consisting of true-false, multiple choice, and fill-in-the blank questions.
+Like the midterm exam, the final exam is also an objective, in-class exam, consisting of true-false, multiple choice, identification and essay questions questions.
 The exam will cover the course material from the second half of the course.

 |Profile of a Media Conglomerate

 Buy the most offbeat magazine you can find and bring it to class.

 What was the last book you read?
 Locate the ebook, using the Amazon Kindle, Barnes and Noble Nook, or Apple iBook stores, and the print book.
 Note some of key differences in layout, content, price, and function.
 Bring both the digital and print editions to class.

 Our midterm exam will be held in class on Thursday, February 27.